Cyclone Gabrielle death toll rises to five as recovery starts

 Parts of New Zealand's North Island, where about 75% of the country's 5 million residents live, are enduring their second major storm in as many weeks.
 Record rains last month triggered flash floods in Auckland and four people lost lives then.

 Meteorological service MetService said Cyclone Gabrielle is now east of the country and continuing to track away from the North Island.
-However, it said thunderstorms might hit badly affected areas Hawke's Bay and Tairawhiti on Thursday afternoon.
+However, it said thunderstorms might hit badly affected areas Hawke's Bay and Tairawhiti on Thursday.

+The region was hardest hit during Cyclone Bola in 1988, which caused millions of dollars in damage and left seven people dead.

 ((Lucy.Craymer@thomsonreuters.com;))